 Follow the recommended dosage and consult your doctor if you have any questions or pre-existing medical conditions that you think may be affected by NSAIDs.

 The main purposes of NSAIDs are to treat pain, lessen inflammation, and lower fever.
-They are frequently employed to treat a number of conditions, including:
+They are used to treat a number of conditions.

 - migraines and headaches